Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 I have been utilizing this system because it works and gives me the results I am looking for.
 If you have not already, start using them today.

 Specific – Write down specific goals for your art business.
 Your specific goals should answer when, which, who, why, and where.
 You need an unclouded vision of your goals.
-Take some time and think about where you would like to be in a year, five years, ten years, and twenty years.
+Take some time and think about where you would like to be in a year, five, ten, and twenty years.

 Measurable – Your specific goals need to be measurable.
 You will need to know how and when your goals will be accomplished.
-If you are not able to measure the outcome of your plan, you will never reach your destination.
+If you cannot measure the outcome of your plan, you will never reach your destination.

 Attainable – You should only set goals that are attainable.
 Sit down and think about how realistic your goals are.